cloudfoundry-incubator/kubo-release/src/route-sync/README.md

 ## Dependencies

-- golang 1.7.4
+- golang 1.8

 ## Development

-This repo should be imported as `route-sync` meaning your GOPATH should be set to `~/kubo-release`
+This repo should be imported as `route-sync` meaning your GOPATH should be set to the `kubo-release` directory.

 ### Running the application